d41vin/pact/README.md

 # Pact

-An all-in-one finance app for personal, group, and merchant transactions on Hedera, with programmable features like bill splitting, group-based P2P lending, borrowing, betting, and more.
+An all-in-one finance app for personal, group, and merchant transactions on Mantle, with programmable features like bill splitting, group-based P2P lending, borrowing, betting, and more.